mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "You're walking now," I said in amazement, and noticed that thi had a caution with which thi took hae steps.

-"Only just," thi said nonchalantly, "My eyes are taking on the blue again."
+"Only just," thi said nonchalantly, "My eyes are taking on the blue again, and I can't sleep."

+"The visions?"

+Thi nodded.
 As thi walked closer, I could see the faint speckles growing in magnitude and number.
 I understood then how thi came to never die.
 That kanosin seemed to be growing inside of hae somehow.
 I came to hae and gestured on hae skin toward the kelp bandage on hae wound.

 "...May I?"
 I asked.